Twitter’s Jelly App Marries Social Networking with Q&A Image Search

 How Fluther Works

 Fluther works on the principle of personalised questions being routed to other users based on their profiles which indicate their expertise.
 It gives a chat room feel and usage reminds of the Twitter environment.
 The focus of Fluther is personalised with the aim of delivering better answers than other Q&A services.
 With such, Fluther aims to overcome the Yahoo and Ask.com problems of irrelevant and sometimes downright dim-witted answers.
-The users providing high quality answers improve their score and thus become known as experts on specific topic areas, like our team are experts on online marketing.
+The users providing high quality answers improve their score and thus become known as experts on specific topic areas.

 How Jelly Works